Marcello-Sega/pytim/README.md

 **Solution**: use `export ARCHFLAGS='-arch x86_64'` before installing

+**Problem**: I'm getting an annoying message like "UserWarning: Module pytim_dbscan was already imported from [...]"

+**Solution**: You've installed pytim, and are launching python within the pytim package directory.
+Move away from there :)

 # OK, but what is ITIM / GITIM more in detail?
 <img src="https://raw.githubusercontent.com/Marcello-Sega/gitim/ITIM/media/soot1small.png" width="180" align="right" style="z-index:999;">